cerebris/jsonapi-resources/README.md

 The `meta` method will be called for each resource instance.
 Override the `meta` method on a resource class to control the meta information for the resource.
 If a non empty hash is returned from `meta` this will be serialized.
-The `meta` method is called with an `options` has.
+The `meta` method is called with an `options` hash.
 The `options` hash will contain the following:

  * `:serializer` -> the serializer instance
  * `:serialization_options` -> the contents of the `serialization_options` method on the controller.